ANTIGUA & BARBUDA CITIZENSHIP BY INVESTMENT

 Transport V.C.
 Bird International Airport is located on Antigua, five miles northeast of the capital, St. John’s.
 It offers non-stop flights to 26 destinations in 19 countries, including to and from Milan, London, New York, Miami and Toronto.

 Lifestyle More greatly influenced by limestone formations than volcanic activity, an absence of mountains and forests is what distinguishes Antigua and Barbuda from other Caribbean islands.
 Antigua’s coastline is intricate with the shorelines of both islands heavily indented with beaches, lagoons and natural harbours and rimmed by reefs and shoals rich with sea life.
 Cricket is the national sport, with others including football, fishing, surfing and sailing, with the island’s Sailing Week one of the world’s top regattas, attracting visitors from all over the globe.
-There are many sugar plantation ruins to explore, hiking and ziplines in the rainforest and some of the best beaches in the Caribbean, with an incredible 365 separate beaches.
+There are many sugar plantation ruins to explore, hiking and ziplines in the rainforest and some of the best beaches in the Caribbean.
+According to Conde Nast Traveller’s 30 Best Beaches in the World 2020, Barbuda’s Pink Sand Beach is among them.
+Antigua & Barbuda was named 2021’s Emerging Sustainable Destination of the Year in global travel authority Lonely Planet’s Best in Travel Awards 2021.

 Climate The climate is tropical and hot with an average temperature range of 22C to 32C, but its constant northeast trade winds means there is low humidity almost year-round.